By: Josh Slocum, McClellan Wealth Management

-- Schedule a meeting with a divorce attorney.
 You’ll very likely need an advocate who knows how the process works.
 Be prepared to discuss your current financial situation.
 You’ll also want to begin discussions on alimony, child support and the division of assets.

 o Birth certificates, Social Security cards, passports and driver’s licenses.
 If a last name change is under consideration, you’ll need this information to legally change it.

 o Insurance policies, including life, health, homeowners and renter’s insurance.
 Auto, boat and RV policies, if applicable.

 o Tax returns from the last five years

 o Any outstanding bills or upcoming obligations

 o A list of household goods, including assets stored in safes or safety deposit boxes